 Having received a few requests recently for books on Rwanda & the genocide, I thought I’d list those that I’ve found most valuable in understanding the peri-genocidal state.
-(I’ve since updated this post several times since publication, most recently in June 2015.)
+(I’ve since updated this post several times since publication, most recently in June 2015.
+In retrospect it’s a major problem that there aren’t any works by Rwandese or other African authors on this list.
+I’ll prioritize those works for a future update.)

 - Antecedents to Modern Rwanda: The Nyiginya Kingdom, by Jan Vansina.
 A must-read for understanding the political, economic, and social organization of pre-colonial Rwanda, and the harmful way that colonialism interacted with the extant social identities of “Hutu” and “Tutsi.”
 Alison Des Forges’ Defeat is the Only Bad News: Rwanda Under Musinga, 1986 – 1931 and Catherine Newbury’s The Cohesion of Oppression: Clientship and Ethnicity in Rwanda, 1960 – 1960 cover the same period, although I haven’t read either yet.